maartene/DungeonCrawler/docs/TECHDEBT.md

 - Player `position` breaks encapsulation as its changeable from outside of the class.
 - `Direction.toCompassDirection` can be cleaned up.
 Its long and its smelly.
 - Rename `HeadingDirection` to `MovementDirection`
+- CompassDirection has both a `rotatedClockwise()` function as well as a `rotatedClockwise` computed variable.